 People Love Shein

 In a pandemic-driven e-commerce engagement, Shein recently surpassed Zara, H&M, and Forever 21 in fast fashion sales in the USA.
-When Shein announced his return to India, Instagram went crazy.
+When Shein announced his return to India, Instagram went out of control.
 Needless to say, we did too!

 The retailer is a leader in building a real-time fashion model, based on in-depth and data-driven algorithms that find global trends and replicate them in as little as three days.